open-mmlab/mmdetection/README.md

 ## Updates

 v0.6.0 (14/04/2019)
-- Various minor fixes and user experience improvements.
+- Up to 30% speedup compared to the model zoo.
+- Support both PyTorch stable and nightly version.
 - Replace NMS and SigmoidFocalLoss with Pytorch CUDA extensions.

 v0.6rc0(06/02/2019)